abishakGupta/shinyCopasi/User_Guide.md

 !["figureExport"](Figures/exportCOPASI.png)
 Figure 4: *Screen-shot of the newly added *Export Shiny Archive* option in COPASI.
 This allows modelers to download a model-specific ShinyCOPASI application.*

+## Required packages
+ShinyCOPASI is dependent on several R packages.
+While these are installed automatically if ShinyCOPASI is run with administrative privileges, it might be required to install them manually if the users don't have administrative privileges.
+The list of required packages are:

+- *Shiny* is the main package used to design the interface.
+Its capabilities to interactively build web-based application is used to develop the ShinyCOPASI interface.

+- *CoRC* is the package that connects R to COPASI.
+All the functionalities of COPASI are retreived through thhis package.

+- *devtools* is required for the installation of R packages from external sources.
+Whenever CoRC is not installed, this is required to install CoRC from its GitHub source.

+- *reshhape2* is required to modify the data tables.
+The table structure of model specifications and results obtained using the CoRC package is modified for presentation using this package.

+- *formattable* is required to color code thhe data tables.

+- *ggplot2* is required to generate the various plots and bar graphs.

+- *shinyTree* is required for the tree structure in the *Selection* panel.
+This allows to display the model specifications and task details in this panel.

+- *markdown* is used in the generic variant of ShinyCOPASI to read the markdown files responsible for the title text.

+- *XML* is required to read the spefcific features from the COPASI file.
+These features, such as parameter and constraint list in the optimization task, cannot be extracted through CoRC.

+- *zip* is required for the model-specific variant of ShinyCOPASI.
+When using the download option, this package is used to zip the model and its associated files.